The Annotated History of Benefit Street/The American Dream

 From the exuberance of “Bells of St. Stephen’s” to gem-like “Seven Years” and the wistful “Benefit Street and Me,” we’re still a band never too old to rock & roll – or to be sweet and folky.
 On reflection, we all think we cut some pretty decent tracks (including our new one) that are still worth hearing, and on a good night, we know we were as good as the best of them.
 Dave Roberts gets the last word: “Overall, I had a great experience on many different dimensions, and I certainly wouldn’t trade those years for a more conventional college/post college life.
 In my terms, we were successful in spite of all the craziness and obstacles — we had fun and great adventures, made good friends and produced a body of work that holds up pretty well after 40 years in the vault.
 Not bad for a bunch of 'barefoot boys' in our early twenties!”

-The last line-up ay the last Blue Tooth Sugarbush gig, Warren, VT, summer, 1972
+The last line-up at the last Blue Tooth Sugarbush gig, Warren, VT, summer, 1972

-Leo, Carl, Maddie, Rob, Tim (sorry about the small size - it's what we've got to work with!)
+Leo, Carl, Maddie, Rob, Tim (sorry about the small size and low res - it's what we've got to work with!)

 Winter publicity photo, Vermont, 1971-72 L-R: Rob, Carl, Leo, Maddie, Tim